 Importing and Exporting Embryos and Gametes

-If you are considering surrogacy and fertility treatment options in Australia and overseas, you need to consider where the embryo creation will take place and whether that will have an impact on your plans.
-There are restrictions on importing and exporting gametes and embryos both in Australia and in other countries and it’s a good idea to do some research before creating embryos.
+There are limitations for importing and exporting gametes and embryos both in Australia and in other countries and it’s a good idea to do some research before creating embryos.

 There are particular restrictions on transporting donor gametes and embryos.
 It is generally easier to transport gametes and embryos created from the intended parents than it is to transport embryos created with donors.
 There are also restrictions on transporting embryos if the donor was paid rather than altruistic.
 Donors must consent to having their information recorded, so that any child born from their donation can access that information when they are older.